iter8-tools/iter8/doc_files/platforms/redhat_openshift.md

 The Red Hat OpenShift Service Mesh is restricted to the set of namespaces defined in the `ServiceMeshMemberRoll` resource.
 In particular, if you will be trying the tutorials, add the namespace `bookinfo-iter8` to the `ServiceMeshMemberRoll`.

 Istio relies on a sidecar injected into each pod to provide its capabilities.
-Istio provides several ways this sidecar can be [injected](https://istio.io/docs/setup/additional-setup/sidecar-injection/).
-Red Hat recommends the use of the annotation `sidecar.istio.io/inject: "true"` in the deployment yaml.
-Examples can be found in the yaml for the tutorial: <https://github.com/iter8-tools/iter8-controller/blob/v0.2.1/doc/tutorials/istio/bookinfo/bookinfo-tutorial.yaml>
+Istio provides serveral ways this sidecar can be [injected](https://istio.io/docs/setup/additional-setup/sidecar-injection/).
+Red Hat recommends the use of the annotation `sidecar.istio.io/inject: "true"` in the deployment YAML.
+Examples can be found in the YAML for the tutorial: <https://github.com/iter8-tools/iter8-controller/blob/v0.2.1/doc/tutorials/istio/bookinfo/bookinfo-tutorial.yaml>